Thus Spoke Zarathustra (1883–1885)

 Connections

 • Nietzsche — the central book, the imaginative heart of the mature project.
-Beyond Good and Evil and On the Genealogy of Morals are its philosophical aftermath.
+Beyond Good and Evil and On the Genealogy of Morals are its philosophical aftermath: what Zarathustra dramatizes, those books argue.

 • Human, All Too Human — the negative clearing.
 Here Nietzsche cuts away the old values; in Zarathustra he tries, for the first and last time, to give positive content to what should replace them.